This post may contain affiliate links. See our disclosure policy.

-This easy recipe can be made in just a few minutes with ingredients that are most likely already in your kitchen.
+This easy homemade cream of chicken soup recipe can be made in just a few minutes with ingredients that are most likely already in your kitchen.
 It’s quick to whip up when you’re making a recipe that requires a creamy chicken soup as an ingredient.

 We can all agree that this soup recipe is fantastic, but if you are wondering why this is better than its canned counterpart, here’s the deal.
 This version has the same tasty consistency and texture as canned cream of chicken soup, without any of the artificial flavors, colors, and preservatives.